drshahizan/Generative-AI-Playground/academic.md

 - Enhance research productivity and efficiency through hands-on experience with AI-powered literature search and content creation tools.
 - Develop skills for preparing and refining academic manuscripts using AI, from initial drafting to final publication.

-## Intended Audience
-This course is ideal for:
-- Academic researchers and scholars seeking to integrate AI into their writing process.
-- Graduate students and postdoctoral fellows looking to enhance their research productivity.
-- University faculty interested in incorporating AI tools into their curriculum.
-- Professionals in research-intensive roles aiming to stay ahead of the curve with AI technology.

 ## Course Outline

 | Day | Focus Area | Details |